 Substantive review of anticompetitive concerns

-From a substantive perspective, there has been a general global convergence regarding the level of anticompetitive effects that must be posed by a potential transaction (and uncompensated by countervailing, merger-specific pro-competitive efficiencies) to warrant intervention by a regulator.
-Partly as a result of global coordination and increasing substantive convergence, regulators in jurisdictions such as SAMR, the KFTC, the JFTC and the TFTC tend to take a similar approach with regard to competitive analysis in cross-border cases.
+From a substantive perspective, there has been a general global convergence regarding the level of anticompetitive effects that must be posed by a potential transaction (and uncompensated by countervailing, merger-specific pro-competitive efficiencies) in order to warrant intervention by a regulator.
+While individual jurisdictions may have different phrasing for the operative provision, if a transaction risks eliminating or restricting competition, Asia-Pacific regulators will act to prohibit the transaction or else to seek remedies to eliminate the concerns.
+Partly as a result of global inter-regulator coordination and increasing convergence on anticompetitive theories, regulators in mandatory pre-closing jurisdictions such as MOFCOM, the KFTC, the JFTC and the TFTC tend to take a similar approach with regard to competitive analysis in cross-border cases.

-One substantive area in which Asia-Pacific regulators show keen interest is issues involving intellectual property and in particular those touching on standard essential patents (SEPs) – that is, those patents declared indispensable for the design and manufacture of products adopting a universal standard.
+One substantive area in which Asia-Pacific regulators have consistently shown keen interest is the assessment of transactions involving intellectual property, and in particular those touching on standard essential patents (SEPs) – that is, those patents declared indispensible for the design and manufacture of products adopting a universal standard, such as those articulated by a standard setting organisation.
 Issues relating to SEPs arise commonly in transactions in the technology, media and telecommunications industries, and these industries play a disproportionately large role in the national economies of Asia-Pacific countries.
-In addition, in 2019, the Asia-Pacific regulators continued to increasingly shift their focus to R&D and innovation ‘markets’, in line with reviews by European and other regulators.
+In addition, in 2017, the Asia-Pacific regulators also increasingly shifted their focus to R&D and innovation ‘markets’, in line with reviews by European and other regulators.

-As a result, SAMR, the KFTC, the JFTC and the TFTC all pay particular attention to intellectual property, innovation and SEP issues.
-This area of focus inevitably becomes intertwined with questions regarding application of industrial policy and fashioning of remedies; however, it is crucial for parties with important intellectual property portfolios (and especially SEPs) to carefully consider the potential competitive effects that the transaction could create when seen through the eyes of regulators for which questions of technology, media and telecommunications are paramount.
+As a result, MOFCOM, the KFTC, the JFTC and the TFTC will pay particular attention to intellectual property, innovation and SEP issues.
+This area of focus inevitably becomes intertwined with questions regarding application of industrial policy and fashioning of remedies, which are discussed in more detail below; however, it is crucial for parties with important intellectual property portfolios (and especially SEPs) to consider carefully the potential (or perceived) competitive effects that the proposed combination could create when seen through the eyes of regulators for whom questions of technology, media and telecommunications are paramount.

 While there has been a general global convergence regarding the substantive approach to evaluation of anticompetitive effects, that approach may produce notably varied results when applied by regulators in jurisdictions that apply a broader or narrower geographic focus on the markets in question.

-Large transactions will often require a filing in the US or the EU, or both, in addition to requiring filings in the Asia-Pacific.
-Transactions with such scope ordinarily, though not always, relate to industries with a worldwide, rather than local, geographic scope.
-Regulators such as the US Department of Justice, the US Free Trade Commission and the European Commission (EC) have all shown their willingness in the past to conduct their analyses and impose remedies on the basis of consideration of a transaction’s global effects.
-When one of those regulators is already (or soon to be) engaged in protecting competitive interests on a worldwide scale, certain national regulators in the Asia-Pacific may be more inclined to leave the ‘world’ to the US and EU and focus more particularly on effects in their home jurisdictions – even in the face of evidence of a global market.
+Large transactions will often require a filing in one or both of the US or the EU, in addition to requiring filings in the Asia-Pacific region.
+Transactions with such scope ordinarily (though not always) relate to industries with a worldwide, rather than local, geographic scope.
+Regulators such as the DOJ, the FTC and the EC have all shown their willingness in the past to conduct their analyses and impose remedies on the basis of consideration of a transaction’s global effects.
+When one of those regulators is already (or soon to be) engaged in protecting competitive interests on a worldwide scale, certain national regulators in Asia and the Pacific may be more inclined to leave the ‘world’ to the US and EU and focus more particularly on effects in their home jurisdictions – even in the face of evidence of a global market.

 The JFTC and the CCS are more willing to accept global share data and global competitive analyses for a foreign-to-foreign transaction.
-Nevertheless, any time a transaction poses a particular connection to areas of national interest and importance in Japan or Singapore (such as finance, technology or international shipping), the respective regulators will ensure that their analysis protects local interests from anticompetitive harm.
+Nevertheless, any time a transaction poses a particular connection to areas of national interest and importance in Japan or Singapore (such as finance, technology or international shipping, for example), the respective regulators will ensure that their analysis protects local interests from anticompetitive harm.

 Role of economic analysis

-In the Asia-Pacific region, many regulators recognise the importance of economic analysis where it serves as a complement to traditional structural analyses.
-For example, in China, market structure continues to play the paramount role.
-Nevertheless, in many recent conditional approvals, SAMR has shown a willingness to use economic analyses, concentration analyses based on the Herfindahl–Hirschman Index or ratio of concentration for the top few suppliers, and even price increase forecasts to support its competitive analysis.
-While parties’ combined market shares will remain one of the key factors informing SAMR’s initial views of a transaction, its acceptance of and reliance on sophisticated economic tools demonstrates its willingness to make use of the full range of tools at its disposal.
+In the Asia-Pacific region, many regulators are becoming increasingly educated regarding the importance of economic analysis, and it is more and more serving as a complement to traditional structural analyses.
+For example, in China (as in the EU), market structure continues to play an important role – sometimes even a decisive role.
+Nevertheless, in many recent conditional approvals, MOFCOM has shown a willingness to use economic analyses, concentration analyses based on the Herfindahl-Hirschman Index or ratio of concentration for the top few suppliers, and even price increase forecasts to support its competitive analysis.13 While parties’ combined market shares will remain one of the key factors informing MOFCOM’s initial views of a transaction, its acceptance of and reliance on sophisticated economic tools demonstrates its willingness to make use of the full range of tools at its disposal.

-By comparison, regulators in other jurisdictions such as Japan, South Korea and India are generally happy to review and consider economic data, but tend to engage less with analyses presented by parties and are less likely to hire their own economic experts to evaluate and test the parties’ conclusions.
-Also, starting in 2019, the TFTC began to focus on its own economic analysis and frequently request profit margin data from filing parties to conduct its own Gross Upward Pricing Pressure Index analysis even in non-issue cases.
+By comparison, regulators in other jurisdictions such as Japan, Korea, India and Taiwan are generally happy to review and consider economic data, but tend to engage less with analyses presented by parties and are less likely to hire their own economic experts to evaluate and test the parties’ conclusions.

 Negotiation of remedies

-Parties with filings in multiple jurisdictions must also carefully plan for potentially divergent approaches from Asia-Pacific regulators, should the negotiation of remedies become necessary.
+Parties with filings in multiple jurisdictions must also carefully plan and anticipate potentially divergent approaches from Asia-Pacific regulators, should the negotiation of remedies become necessary.
 As a general matter, all regulators in the region approve the overwhelming majority of notified transactions unconditionally.
-Even SAMR, Asia’s most active regulator with regard to the imposition of conditions for merger approval, has only imposed conditions in 48 transactions (and prohibited two more) out of more than 3,000 filings since 2008.
+Even MOFCOM, rightfully perceived as the most active regulator with regard to the imposition of conditions for merger approval, has only imposed conditions in 34 transactions (and prohibited two more), out of nearly 2,000 filings since 2008.

-Nevertheless, Asia-Pacific regulators do sometimes require remedies that would be unacceptable to, or considered unnecessary by, regulators in other jurisdictions.
-If US agencies or the EC conclude that a potential transaction poses significant competitive issues and that remedies might be appropriate, most Asia-Pacific regulators will seek to coordinate their remedies with those jurisdictions, in terms of both timing and substance, to maximise efficiencies.
+Nevertheless, regulators in Asia-Pacific regions do sometimes require remedies that would be unacceptable to, or considered unnecessary by, regulators in other jurisdictions.
+In the event that the US agencies or the EC conclude that a potential transaction poses significant competitive issues and that remedies might be appropriate, most Asia-Pacific regulators will seek to coordinate their remedies with those jurisdictions, both in terms of timing and substance, in order to maximise efficiencies.
 If no remedy will be required in the US or the EU, however, there may be no such central regulator with a sufficient centre of gravity to ensure uniformity of approach in other jurisdictions.
-Moreover, even if remedies are required in the US or EU, Asia-Pacific regulators focused on domestic effects may, nevertheless, feel that additional measures may be necessary to protect local interests.
+Moreover, even if remedies are required in the US or EU, Asia-Pacific regulators focused on domestic effects may nevertheless feel that additional measures may be necessary to protect local interests.

-Over the past several years, SAMR in particular has gained in confidence in negotiating remedy packages that diverge from those favoured in other jurisdictions, and has shown a willingness to use not only a combination of behavioural and structural remedies above and beyond what may be required elsewhere, but also its own hold separate remedy unique to China.
-SAMR has shown itself more flexible in accepting behavioural remedies that its US and EU counterparts might reject, including most importantly:
+Over the past several years, MOFCOM in particular has gained in confidence in negotiating remedy packages that diverge from those favoured in other jurisdictions, and has shown a willingness to use not only a combination of behavioural and structural remedies above and beyond what may be required elsewhere, but also its own ‘hold separate’ remedy unique to China.

-Moreover, in Seagate/Samsung (2011) and Western Digital/Hitachi (2012) hard-disk drive cases, MOFCOM not only adopted the same structural remedies imposed in the US and EU, but also imposed its unique hold-separate remedy prohibiting operational integration between the merger firms until further approval was given.
-Although the initial waiting periods were indicated to be one year for Seagate/Samsung and two years for Western Digital/Hitachi, MOFCOM in fact did not permit integration of either transaction until October 2015.
-MOFCOM also imposed its hold-separate remedies in other foreign-to-foreign transactions, in which no other competition regulator imposed conditions, including Marubeni/Gavilon (2013), MediaTek/MStar (2013), ASE/SPIL (2017), TTS/Cargotec (2019) and II-VI/Finisar (2019).
+Moreover in Seagate/Samsung (2011) and Western Digital/Hitachi (2012) hard-disk drive cases, MOFCOM not only adopted the same structural remedies imposed in the US and EU, but also imposed its unique ‘hold separate’ remedy prohibiting operational integration between the merger firms until further approval was given.
+Although the initial waiting periods were indicated to be one year for Seagate/Samsung and two years for Western Digital/Hitachi, MOFCOM in fact did not permit integration of either transaction until October 2015.15 MOFCOM also imposed its hold separate remedies in other foreign-to-foreign transactions in which no other competition regulator imposed conditions, including Marubeni/Gavilon (2013), MediaTek/MStar (2013) and ASE/SPIL (2017).

 The potential for divergence with regard to remedy negotiations again underscores the importance of anticipation and management in coordinating competition filings across multiple jurisdictions for a single filing.
 From filing analysis, to anticipated timelines, to substantive analysis and remedies, successfully navigating merger review by the Asia-Pacific competition regulators requires careful planning, organisation and execution of the utmost order.

-The 10 ASEAN Member States include Brunei, Indonesia, Cambodia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.
+- The 10 ASEAN member states include Brunei, Indonesia, Cambodia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.

-See, for example, the Anti-Monopoly Law of the People’s Republic of China, article 22.
+- See, for example, Anti-Monopoly Law of the People’s Republic of China, article 22.

-See Andrew L Foster, et al, ‘MOFCOM Lifts Hold-Separate Remedies for the First Time’ (26 October 2015), Skadden Arps, available at: http://www.skadden.com/insights/mofcom-lifts-hold-separate-remedies-first-time.
+- See Andrew L Foster, et al. ‘MOFCOM Lifts Hold-Separate Remedies for the First Time’ (26 October 2015), Skadden Arps, available at: www.skadden.com/insights/mofcom-lifts-hold-separate-remedies-first-time.